HL7/US-Core-STU3/pages/_includes/guidance.md

 **GET [base]/[Resource-type]?name=value&...**

-For this RESTful search (see definition in RESTful API), the parameters are a series of name=\[value\] pairs encoded in the URL.
+For this RESTful search ([FHIR Search]), the parameters are a series of name=\[value\] pairs encoded in the URL.
 The search parameter names are defined for each resource.
-For example the Observation resource the name “code” for search on the LOINC code.
+For example, the Observation resource the name “code” for search on the LOINC code.
 See [FHIR Search] for more information about searching in REST, messaging, and services.

 ### Syntax for searches limited by patient